-Why should you trust React Native with your project?
+Why should you trust React Native with your app project?
 Well, it proved to be effective for companies like Facebook and Instagram, AirBnB or Uber Eats.

 As millions of users visit these apps daily, the framework proved to offer much needed performance, scalability and maintainability.
 These apps serve as proof that you can successfully implement this framework to create mobile applications reaching vast audiences, for a variety of purposes.